-Is bottled water better than tap water for my four- and six-year-old children?
+Is bottled water better than tap water for my four- and six-year-old children?- from

 Not necessarily.
 The standards for allowable contaminant levels in both tap and bottled water are very similar.
 However, there are some differences to be aware of.
 One of them is lead levels, which can be slightly higher in tap water because water flows through lead pipes to our faucets.
 Lead pipes are not used in bottled water production; thus, lead is usually present in smaller quantities.
 With this information alone, you might decide to give your children bottled water.
 However, this is only part of the story.